mocks-server/main/packages/plugin-proxy/README.md

 # Mocks Server Plugin Proxy

-Plugin for [Mocks Server][website-url] that provides a [route handler](https://www.mocks-server.org/docs/variant-handlers/intro) that proxy requests to another host and pass response back to original caller.
+Plugin for [Mocks Server][website-url] that provides a [variant handler](https://www.mocks-server.org/docs/variant-handlers/intro) that proxy requests to another host and pass response back to original caller.

 It uses the [express-http-proxy](https://github.com/villadora/express-http-proxy) package under the hood, and supports all of its options.